PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Methods

 \subsection{Model Training}

-We use the weights from MiniGPT-v2\cite{14} that are pre-trained on datasets in general domains, and further finetune the models using multimodal medical datasets in two stages.
-We adapt an efficient fine-tuning technique, LoRA\cite{22}, to only update a small part of the entire model.
+We use the weights from MiniGPT-v2 \cite{14} that are pre-trained on datasets in general domains, and further fine-tune the models using multimodal medical datasets in two stages.
+We adopt an efficient fine-tuning technique, LoRA \cite{22}, to only update a small part of the entire model.
 The details can be seen below: